 Make sure that there are strict standards for licensed self-defense programs.

-• The push for women’s self-defense is blaming every woman who couldn’t fight back.
+Give women the choice to decide what makes them feel safe. - The push for women’s self-defense is blaming every woman who couldn’t fight back.

 As I mentioned before, there are many people like this – even people leading these courses in self-defense.
 But it is never the individual’s fault that someone attacked them, regardless of whether they fought back.